Priyanka Chopra, The Beckhams, & More Celebrity Guests At The Royal Wedding

 While the majority of the guest list was kept a secret prior to the wedding, we did have confirmation that Meghan’s close friend Priyanka Chopra, 35, would be attending.
 About a month before the royal nuptials, the Quantico actress confirmed she had RSVPed to the big event in an interview with Us Weekly.
 “I’ve known Meghan for three years and I’m so happy the way the world has responded to her because as long as I’ve known her … she is a relatable young woman of the world today,” Priyanka gushed about the bride to the magazine.
 “I think the world needs strong role models like Meghan.”

 At the time of the interview, Priyanka did admit that she hadn’t picked out a dress to wear to the wedding yet.
 With only a month to finalize a decision, we’d say the Baywatch star totally nailed her look for her pal’s special day.
-She wore a pastel blue skirt and jacket set with a lilac fascinator.
+She wore a pastel blue skirt and jacket set with a lilac hat.
 It’s absolutely perfect for a royal wedding!

 Click through the gallery above to see which other famous friends looked on as Meghan and Harry tied the knot!